Tommy Morrison: Morrison vs. Lewis

 Following his victory over Ruddock, Morrison was scheduled to meet former Undisputed Heavyweight Champion Riddick Bowe for Bowe's WBO Heavyweight title, but Bowe pulled out after obtaining a more lucrative fight with Evander Holyfield.
 Shortly after the cancellation of the Bowe–Morrison fight, Lewis and Morrison were able to reach an agreement to face one another during the fall of 1995 in Atlantic City, New Jersey which would see Morrison defending the IBC belt he won from his fight with Ruddock.
 The much-anticipated fight with Lewis, who had also lost his world championship, was finally about to take place.
 In it, Morrison was knocked out in the sixth round.
 Both fighters fought a conservative first round with neither man establishing much power-wise, but Lewis was able to effectively and efficiently use his signature left-jab to keep Morrison on the defensive and had little trouble with Morrison from the second round onwards.
+Morrison suffered a 36 stitch cut to his right eye.

 Retirement

 In February 1996, in the hours before a scheduled bout against Arthur Weathers, the Nevada Athletic Commission determined that Morrison had tested positive for HIV, suspending Morrison from boxing in Nevada.
-Several days later, Morrison's physician administered a test, which was also positive.
+Several days later, Morrison's physician administered a test - but the test result has never been produced, which was allegedly positive.
 At a news conference on February 15, 1996, Morrison said he had contracted HIV because of a "permissive, fast and reckless lifestyle."
 Morrison stated that he would "absolutely" never fight again.

 At another news conference on September 19, 1996, in Tulsa, Oklahoma, Morrison announced he wished to fight "one last time" when he could find an opponent, the proceeds of which would benefit his KnockOut AIDS Foundation.
 A spokesman for the Oklahoma Professional Boxing Advisory Board said Morrison would probably not be permitted to fight in Oklahoma because of his Nevada suspension.
 Morrison was given an opportunity for a final bout.
 By invitation of George Foreman, Morrison traveled to Japan in November 1996, to fight on the undercard, headlined by Foreman himself of his title defense of his Lineal title and WBU championship against Crawford Grimsley.
 Morrison was allowed to fight as anyone who was HIV positive was not prohibited from fighting in the boxing sport within Japan.
-However the bout was agreed to be stopped if Morrison received a cut.
+However, the bout was agreed to be stopped if Morrison received a cut.
 Morrison won against Marcus Rhode by TKO, at less than two minutes of the first round.
+Morrison never received payment for this fight.